Ladanividhi/Attendance-Management/README.md

 ## 💡 Usage

+- **Staff Login**
+  - Log in to:
+    - Mark attendance
+    - View attendance records
+    - View student lists
+    - Change password

+- **Student Login**
+  - Log in to:
+    - View personal attendance history
+    - Submit anonymous feedback

+- **Attendance Marking**
-### Staff Login
+  - Staff can:
-Log in to mark attendance, view attendance records, student lists, and manage passwords.

-### Student Login
-Log in to view attendance history and submit anonymous feedback.

-### Attendance Marking
+    - Select a date
-Staff selects a date and marks each student as present or absent.
+    - Mark students as present or absent

-### Feedback
+- **Feedback**
+  - Students can:
-Students can submit anonymous feedback to share their experience.
+    - Submit anonymous feedback about their experience

 ## 📁 Project Structure

 | File                          | Description                             |